Restricted Boltzmann Machine and Deep Belief Network: Tutorial and Survey: Distributions of Visible and Hidden Variables

 \subsection{Modeling with Exponential Family Distributions}

 According to Proposition \ref{proposition_RBM_conditional_independence}, the units $\b{v} \in \mathbb{R}^d$ and $\b{h} \in \mathbb{R}^p$ have conditional independence so their distribution is the product of each conditional distribution.
-We can choose distributions from exponential family for the visible and hidden variables \cite{welling2004exponential}:
+We can choose distributions from the exponential family of distributions for the visible and hidden variables \cite{welling2004exponential}:

 where $\{f_{ia}(v_i), g_{jb}(h_j)\}$ are the sufficient statistics, $\{\theta_i, \lambda_j\}$ are the canonical parameters of the models, $\{A_i, B_j\}$ are the log-normalization factors, and $\{r_i(v_i), s_j(h_j)\}$ are the normalization factors which are some additional features multiplied by some constants.
 We can ignore the log-normalization factors because they are hard to compute.